hpieris/react-gpt/README.md

 ```
 {
-  "appName": "trello.com", <- this identifies the backend app.
+  "appId": "", <- this UUID identifies the backend app.
 Create an app spec on www.xprompt.ai
   "authData": { <- authentication data for the backend app —- used for executing the translated REST API calls
     "location": "query", <- where to include the auth.
 Options are query | header
     "auth": { <- auth object
-      "key": "key", <- name of the query param. e.g. x-api-key, token, etc.
-      "token": "token" <- value of the auth token

     }
   }
 }